 Overpasses provide locations where the trails pass above the obstruction.
 The trail may require a dedicated structure to provide this separated crossing.
 The trail may be aligned with an existing roadway bridge where the path is provided space on the bridge.
 Shared roadway/multi-use trail bridges can be found at some of the freeway, drainage channel, and river crossings.
-There are areas throughout greater Albuquerque where it is crucial to put an overpass.
-Examples include Paseo del Norte and Coors and the east I-40 Trail at Rio Grande Blvd.
-Overpasses can range from a simple pre-fabricated truss bridge, typically used to cross the shorter spans of arroyos and drainage channels like those along North Diversion Channel and Paseo del las Montañas, to the more complex bridge structure spanning multilane arterials and the Interstates, similar to the structures crossing Tramway, the newly constructed Bear Canyon Arroyo Bridge over Interstate 25, and several that cross Interstate 40.
+Overpasses can range from a simple pre-fabricated truss bridge, typically used to cross the shorter spans of arroyos and drainage channels like those along North Diversion Channel and Paseo del las Montañas, to the more complex bridge structure spanning multi-lane arterials and the Interstates, similar to the structures crossing Tramway, the newly constructed Bear Canyon Arroyo Bridge over Interstate 25, and several that cross Interstate 40.